-The locale of the given infobase is specified when creating the infobase.
-If you need to change the locale of an existing infobase, in Designer, from the Administration menu, select Regional infobase settings, and then, from the Language (country) dropdown listbox, select an apporopriate locale for the infobase.
+The locale of the given Infobase is specified when creating the Infobase.
+If you need to change the locale of an existing Infobase, in Designer, from the Administration menu, select Regional Infobase settings, and then, from the Language (country) dropdown list box, select an appropriate locale for the Infobase.

-Additionally, infobase's regional settings affect the built-in calendar and the string sorting order.
+Additionally, Infobase's regional settings affect the built-in calendar and the string sorting order.
 Users can call the built-in calendar by selecting Calendar from the Service menu.
-The system uses it as a control for editing values of fields of the date type.
+The system uses it as a control for editing values of fields of the data type.
 You can address to the calendar from forms by using the CalendarField control.
 When displaying the calendar, the system always uses infobase's regional settings.

 How the developer can check languages that affect user interface elements?

 Here are the language-related parameters you can address to from your code: